 The price dramatically breaks a key resistance level, traders jump in with a buy order, and then it immediately reverses.

-The indicator is a trader’s best tool for avoiding this trap.
+The OBV indicator is an effective mechanism for filtering these scenarios.
 For a breakout to be considered genuine and sustainable, it must be supported by a significant increase in cumulative volume.

 The Confirmation Signal: